mcraepv/GameFlow/README.md

 GameFlow solves the choice paralysis problem many gamers encounter when trying to decide what to play next.
-Users can simply log into their Steam accounts and take a short quiz, and GameFlow gives them a suggestion and saves their results.
-Users can also save favorites. http://secret-wildwood-10554.herokuapp.com/
+Users can simply log into their Steam accounts and take a short quiz, and GameFlow gives them a suggestion.
+Users can also save favorite games for future use. http://secret-wildwood-10554.herokuapp.com/

 ## Table of Contents